AdobeDocs/campaign-standard.pt-BR/help/designing/using/designing-content-in-adobe-campaign.md

 ## Limitações do Email Designer {#email-designer-limitations}

 * Não é possível usar campos de personalização em um fragmento.
-Para obter mais informações sobre fragmentos, consulte [esta seção](../../designing/using/using-reusable-content.md#about-fragments).
+For more on fragments, see [this section](../../designing/using/using-reusable-content.md#about-fragments).

 <!--* You cannot save directly as a fragment some content of an email that you are editing within the Email Designer.
 You need to copy-paste the HTML corresponding to that content into a new fragment.
 For more on this, see [Saving content as a fragment](../../designing/using/using-reusable-content.md#saving-content-as-a-fragment).-->

 * Ao editar estilos, somente as fontes da Web oficialmente suportadas pela maioria dos clientes de email estarão disponíveis.
 * Os estilos não podem ser salvos como um tema para reutilização futura.
 Entretanto, o estilo CSS pode ser salvo em um modelo de conteúdo ou em um email.
-Para obter mais informações sobre estilos, consulte [esta seção](../../designing/using/styles.md).
+For more on styles, see [this section](../../designing/using/styles.md).

-**Tópicos relacionados**:
+**Tópicos relacionados**

 * [Criação de um de email](../../channels/using/creating-an-email.md)
 * [Criação de uma página de aterrissagem](../../channels/using/designing-a-landing-page.md)